armbian/documentation/docs/Hardware_Allwinner_overlays.md

 # Device Tree overlays

+Most in-circuit and GPIO based interfaces (SPI, I2C, I2S) don't have a mechanism for detecting and identifying devices connected to the bus, so Linux kernel has to be told explicitly about the device and its configuration details.

+While Device Tree is a way of describing hardware configuration to the kernel, Device Tree overlays are a way for modifying the DT in order to provide the kernel and kernel drivers with details about external devices or to activate interfaces disabled by default.

+From mainline Linux kernel perspective all unused in-circuit type interfaces should be disabled by default and all pins muxed with those interfaces should be available as standard GPIOs.

 ### Armbian specific notes

 - DT overlays are a Work-in-Progress (WIP) feature, present only in the nightly and user made images
 - DT overlay parameters are even more experimental and require extensive testing
 - Currently implemented only for sunxi based devices that use mainline u-boot and kernel
 - Latest versions of the u-boot and the boot script is required

+Please note that different SoCs will have different sets of available overlays.

 ### Kernel provided vs user provided overlays